neungkl/loykrathong-online/README.md

 1. Forget about `config.js`
 2. Set some env variables `MONGODB_URI`, `SESSION_SECRET` (session encryption key)
-3. Ready to deploy to Heroku
+3. Ready to deploy to Heroku.